 A breast lift is done using different techniques and various types of incisions.
 A consultation with one of our plastic surgeons will help provide guidance as to which technique will best fit your needs.
 Generally, speaking most patients will need to wear a surgical bra for several weeks.

 Advantages of a Breast Lift

 Following a breast lift, your breasts will appear perkier and more youthful because the sagging will be corrected.
-Your clothes will fit better, especially if you had a loss of breast volume after weight loss or childbirth.
+Your clothes will fit better, especially if you have a loss of breast volume after weight loss or childbirth.

 Another advantage of a breast lift is that the surgical scars are hidden when wearing a bathing suit or low-cut shirt.
 Furthermore, the sensation is preserved in the nipple and areola for the majority of patients, and you can breastfeed after a breast lift.